Destruction everywhere, help scarce after Afghanistan quake

 Aware of its constraints, the cash-strapped Taliban have called for foreign assistance and on Saturday appealed to Washington to unfreeze billions of dollars in Afghanistan’s currency reserves.
 The United Nations and an array of international aid groups and countries have mobilized to send help.

-China pledged on Saturday nearly $7.5 million in emergency humanitarian aid, joining nations including Iran, Pakistan, South Korea, the UAE and Qatar in dispatching a planeload of tents, towels, beds and other badly needed supplies to the quake-hit area.
+China pledged Saturday nearly $7.5 million in emergency humanitarian aid, joining nations including Iran, Pakistan, South Korea, the United Arab Emirates and Qatar in dispatching a planeload of tents, towels, beds and other badly needed supplies to the quake-hit area.

-UN Deputy Special Representative Ramiz Alakbarov toured the affected Paktika province on Saturday to assess the damage and distribute food, medicine and tents.
-UN helicopters and trucks laden with bread, flour, rice and blankets have trickled into the stricken areas.
+U.N.
+Deputy Special Representative Ramiz Alakbarov toured the hard-hit Paktika province on Saturday to assess the damage and distribute food, medicine and tents.
+U.N. helicopters and trucks laden with bread, flour, rice and blankets have trickled into the stricken areas.

+“Yesterday’s visit reaffirmed to me both the extreme suffering of people in Afghanistan and their tremendous resolve in the face of great adversity,” Alakbarov said, appealing for the repair of damaged water pipes, roads and communication lines in the area.

+Without support, he added, Afghans “will continue to endure unnecessary and unimaginable hardship.”

-But the relief effort remains patchy due to funding and access constraints.
-The Taliban, which seized power last August from a government sustained for 20 years by a US-led military coalition, appears overwhelmed by the logistical complexities of issues like debris removal in what is shaping up to be a major test of its capacity to govern.
+But the relief effort remains patchy and limited due to funding and access constraints.
+The Taliban, which seized power last August from a government sustained for 20 years by a U.S.-led military coalition, appears overwhelmed by the logistical complexities of issues like debris removal in what is shaping up to be a major test of its capacity to govern.

 Gul received a tent and blankets from a local charity in the Gayan district, but he and his surviving relatives have had to fend for themselves.
 Terrified as the earth still rumbles from aftershocks like one on Friday that claimed five more lives, he said his children in Gayan refuse to go indoors.